Cray-HPE/docs-csm/install/deploy_management_nodes.md

    This step is **strongly encouraged** for all systems.

-1. Create boot directories for any NCN in DNS:
+1. Create boot directories for any NCN in DNS This will create folders for each host in `/var/www`, allowing each host to have their own unique set of artifacts; kernel, initrd, SquashFS, and `script.ipxe` bootscript.

-    > This will create folders for each host in `/var/www`, allowing each host to have their own unique set of artifacts; kernel, initrd, SquashFS, and `script.ipxe` bootscript.
+    > **`NOTE`** This script depends on `IPMI_PASSWORD` being set, this is done in [Tokens and IPMI Password](#tokens-and-ipmi-password)

     ```bash
     pit# /root/bin/set-sqfs-links.sh